encoredev/encore/docs/other/vs-terraform.md

 subtitle: How Encore is different from Infrastructure as Code tools
 ---

 There are many tools designed to overcome the challenges of cloud infrastructure complexity.
 Terraform and Pulumi are _Infrastructure as Code_ tools that help you provision infrastructure by writing infrastructure configuration files. **Encore uses a fundamentally different approach that lets you declare infrastructure as type-safe objects in your application**.

-Let's take a look at how they compare.
+Let's take a look at how Encire compares to IaC tools like Terraform and Pulumi:

 |                                                              | Encore                                           | Terraform              | Pulumi                 |
 | ------------------------------------------------------------ | ------------------------------------------------ | ---------------------- | ---------------------- |